 - 47% of adult Australians are not sufficiently active to maintain good health.

 - The economic burden of physical inactivity among Australian adults is $2 billion per annum.

 20% had eaten no fruit or vegetables in the two days before the study.

 - * Australian Society for the Study of Obesity Report

 - * University of Sydney Report, 2007

 I am really interested to get your feedback after you try my healthy snacks.
 I would like to know what was your motivating reason for trying them, whether eating them acheived what you wanted and what you noticed different from eating a healthy snack rather than what you had available prior to now.

-And what I DON’T put in my products is as important as what I do include:
+And like all my products, what I leave out is as important as what I put in: